Dietary intervention studies as a whole are inherently flawed and do not produce causal or clinically relevant health recommendations or decisions.

 However, humans exist in a vast, uncontrollable, constantly changeable, and mostly unknowable matrix of different plastic-based and other chemicals.

-In general, most are prospective, retrospective or epidemiological studies which can offer broad, but non-specific associations of a causal factor which may merit more disciplined examinations.
+In general, most are prospective, retrospective, or epidemiological studies that can offer broad, but non-specific associations of a causal factor which may merit more disciplined examinations.
 While some may land in a very large ballpark, none succeeds in producing definitively causal relationships.

 To approach a level of credible causality requires a clinical trial.
 These are tightly controlled and intensely monitored experiments with human subjects designed to investigate the health effects or other measured outcomes of specific substances or environmental changes on a target population.

 Clinical trial subjects are screened to make sure that they are representative of the appropriately relevant population.
 Screening also seeks to avoid known confounding factors.
 Test subjects must then be maintained in environmental conditions that further minimize complications that may bias a causal conclusion.

 Properly designed and conducted clinical trials measure the effects on test subjects of a single independent variable and can produce results that merit a valid decision on whether that independent variable caused a specific measured outcome.

 Causality Tests on the Measurement of One Non-Confounded Factor

 To accurately claim causality in a dietary intervention study depends on providing the exact same foods, prepared the exact same way, served in exactly the same environmental conditions.

 Because there are many unknowable and co-confounding factors and compounds, exactitude requires maintaining all factors (every food, beverage, and non-food exposure) the same in the before and after legs of a trial with the exception of a single compound that is dosed in the first “contamination” leg.

 To assure the most accurate results, meals and beverages for both legs of the trial should be prepared as a single batch before the start of the trial and then be divided in half for each leg.